EU sees Greece hitting 2013-14 fiscal goals, but more pain ahead

 The findings add to evidence that the country is back on track to cut its deficit after nearly crashing out of the euro zone last year, when reforms stalled during a political crisis.

-Euro zone finance ministers will meet in Brussels later on Monday to approve as much as 7.5 billion euros (6.3 billion pounds) of bailout payments for Greece, after the country's finances won a clean bill of health from EU/IMF inspectors last month.
+Euro zone finance ministers will meet in Brussels later on Monday to approve as much as 7.5 billion euros ($9.7 billion) of bailout payments for Greece, after the country's finances won a clean bill of health from EU/IMF inspectors last month.

 Under a new coalition government that took power last year, Athens has adopted fresh austerity measures demanded by its lenders and outperformed its 2012 fiscal goals, the Commission said in a report dated May 7 and released in Athens on Monday.